lordmitrii/fitness-tracker/README.md

 ### Workout Set

-- Allowed to be empty and can be sent as empty field to packend on field blur
+- Allowed to be empty and can be sent as empty field to backend on field blur
 - Can be checked only if not null (weight can be 0) and if reps and weight are whithing the limits

+- When user changes value it should just change cache and do soft checks
+- If its checked send request to uncheck to backend
+- When user blurs, it should send request to backend to change field value (rep or weight) and it should do a soft check
+- When update happens backend automatically sets it to skipped = false and completed = false
+- When user toggles checkbox it should do a hard check if he's trying to check it
+- Uncheck should happen anyway and this should be followed by request to backend